chef/chef-web-docs/content/resources/windows_package/_index.md

   ruby_type: String
   required: false
   description_list:
-  - markdown: 'The SHA-256 checksum of the file.
-Use to prevent a file from being
+  - markdown: The SHA-256 checksum of the file.
+Use to prevent a file from being re-downloaded.

-      re-downloaded.
-When the local file matches the checksum, Chef Infra

-      Client does not download it.
-Use when a URL is specified by the
+      When the local file matches the checksum, Chef Infra Client does not download it.
+Use when a URL is specified by the `source` property.

-      `source` property.'
 - property: installer_type
   ruby_type: Symbol
   required: false
+  allowed_values: ":custom, :inno, :installshield, :msi, :nsis, :wise"
   description_list:
   - markdown: 'A symbol that specifies the type of package.
 Possible values: